 APIL will often provide both written and oral evidence to parliamentary select committees.
 In this section you can read about APIL's work with those select committees.

 2017-2019 parliamentary session

-The House of Commons Justice Select Committee has launched a short inquiry into the small claims limit for personal injury.
+The House of Commons Justice Select Committee launched a short inquiry into the small claims limit for personal injury.
 APIL's written evidence to the committee can be read here, and a supplementary submission can be read here.

 The House of Commons Justice Select Committee conducted pre-legislative scrutiny of the Government's draft personal injury discount rate legislation.
 APIL president Brett Dixon gave evidence to the committee in November 2017, and a recording of that session can be viewed here.
 APIL's written evidence to the committee can be read here.
 The committee's report on the proposals can be read here.
 The Government's response to the Committee was published in March 2018, and can be read here.

 2016-2017 parliamentary session

 The House of Commons Justice Select Committee held a one-off oral evidence session on the Government's consultation on reforming low value personal injury claims, and the committee heard from the then-APIL president Neil Sugarman.
 A recording of the session can be watched here.
 APIL submitted written evidence to the committee ahead of the session, and that evidence can be read here.